Intumescent Paint Contractors

 Our presence in the industry also means we’ve built up an extensive network of quality vendors and third-party technicians.
 As accredited members of the Association for Specialist Fire Protection (ASFP), we are committed to sharing knowledge and can be relied on to recommend a product for any specific need.

-When subjected to extreme heat exposure, steel will reach its ‘critical temperature’.
-The exact temperature can vary based on the building design.
-In Britain, it is commonly 550° but has been known to range between 350° – 750°.
-Upon reaching its critical temperature steel will begin to lose its nominal integrity and load-bearing capacity, increasing the likelihood of structural collapse.
+Intumescent paint protects structural steel by lengthening the time it takes for steel to reach its ‘critical temperature’.
+Critical temperature can vary based on the building design.
+While it has been known to range between 350° – 750° in Britain it is commonly 550°.
+Once steel reaches its critical temperature, it will begin to lose its nominal integrity and load-bearing capacity, increasing the likelihood of structural collapse.

 Intumescent Paint Application